 Mail Code (Employer Use Only)

 Students who are paid hourly must have mail-code F11(Personnel Administrator) to ensure their paycheck and other payroll-related documents are forwarded to SES.
 Undergraduates who are paid a salary may have the mail-code of their hiring department, provided it is a Homewood mail-code.
-Graduate students who are paid salary by their graduate department must use that department’s mail-code; this especially applies to concurrent employment.
+Graduate students who are paid salary by their graduate department should use that department’s mail-code; this especially applies to concurrent employment.